 All CargoGlide units are designed for use in stationary and level conditions only.
 When installed in a vehicle, the CargoGlide unit must be closed and latched securely prior to and during any vehicle movement.
 The vehicle must be parked in a level position prior to unlocking and extending a CargoGlide unit; otherwise, the weight of your cargo could be difficult or dangerous to move.
 Control loads by opening and closing slowly.
 Do not release latch while tray is sliding.
 Heavy uncontrolled loads may cause bodily injury or damage your CargoGlide latch or safety stop systems.
 Regular inspection is recommended.

 The CargoGlide unit must be securely fastened to a base floor or other structure strong enough to support the weight of the CargoGlide unit and the cargo placed on it while extended.
 A tipping force is applied to the unit when it is extended, which is countered by the attachments at the front (cab end) and middle of the unit.
 Furthermore, vehicle acceleration, cornering and braking will result in additional forces affecting your cargo and the CargoGlide unit.
-Impacts due to dropping a load will result in temporarily higher forces impacting the fasteners and should be avoided.
+Impacts due to dropping cargo on the CargoGlide may result in damage to unit or mounting fasteners and should be avoided.
 It is normal to be able to move the top deck side to side while extended, especially when empty, to allow smooth sliding operation while loaded.